 - HOW TO IDENTIFY A RIP CURRENT?

-- You can see a channel of choppy water.
+- When you see a channel of choppy water.

-- You can see a line of seaweed or foam moving towards the sea.
+- When you see a line of seaweed or foam moving towards the sea.

 - One, all or none of the signs can be visible.